SamusNiko/react-weather/README.md

 Install dependencies.
 `npm install`

+For work correctly, you need to create `.env` file and add APIs keys.
+See `.env-example`.

 Start localhost server.
 `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.